 - 385g water (300g to make the chia gel and the remaining 85g to be added to the main dough)

 How to make chia bread

-- Combine the flours, flakes, salt and yeast in a large bowl.
+- While the chia gel is maturing, combine the flours, rye flakes, salt and yeast in a large bowl.

-- Add the chia gel and the remaining water (125g).
+- Add the chia gel and the remaining water (85g).

 - Place the dough back into the bowl and cover with a lid.
 Rest for about an hour at room temperature.

 - Deflate the dough and shape into a round loaf on a lightly floured work surface.